Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     }
 ```

-* Previously we spoke about creating a method to set the enemy location, now we will create this method which will be responsible for setting the enemy’s location to wander towards when it is not in “idlemode”.
-It will change the enemy state to “StrayMode” and set its location so that the enemy patrols the area on the navmeshed map.
+* Previously we spoke about creating a method to set the enemy location, now we will create this method which will be responsible for setting the enemy’s location to wander towards when it is not in `idleMode`.
+It will change the enemy state to `StrayMode` and set its location so that the enemy patrols the area on the navmeshed map.

 ```C#
     void NewStrayLocation() // method for finding new destination to wander for the enemy